-Zotero - Even though CSL and Zotero are independent open source projects, their roots have always been firmly intertwined.
+Zotero – Even though CSL and Zotero are independent open source projects, their roots have always been firmly intertwined.
 Zotero was the first program to adopt CSL, with Zotero-developer Simon Kornblith contributing to the core design of CSL.
 Many CSL contributors (including Frank, Rintze, and Sebastian) became aware of CSL through their use of Zotero.
 Our current GitHub styles repository is based on the collection of CSL styles Zotero started, and Zotero-developer Dan Stillman maintains the Zotero Style Repository and CSL’s styles-distribution and distribution-updater GitHub repositories.
-Finally, the Roy Rosenzweig Center for History and New Media at George Mason University, the creators of Zotero, kindly hosts and administers this website (thanks to Ammon Shepherd).
+Finally, Zotero kindly hosts and administers this website.

 Papers – Papers-developer Charles Parnot has contributed many CSL styles (including most of our Springer styles), and Papers introduced a bounty program to reward those who contribute CSL styles with a Papers license.

 Mendeley – Together with Columbia University Libraries, Mendeley obtained an Alfred P. Sloan Foundation grant to create a CSL style editor, which was subsequently built by Steve Ridout.
 Mendeley-developer Carles Pina is an active contributor of CSL styles and helped set up the styles-distribution and distribution-updater GitHub repositories.
 In early 2014, Mendeley and Elsevier donated $5000 to the CSL project.

 Looking for ways to support CSL?
 You can help us in many ways: